 Simplicity a drawcard

-When looking for alternatives to the hinge joint some 20 years ago, Robert came across Westonfence.
+When looking for alternatives to prefabricated fencing some 20 years ago, Robert came across Gallagher Westonfence.

 Robert says they found Gallagher Westonfence very easy to put up.

 But first they had to pull down what was there.

 “We replaced all the fencing on this property after the 1984 fires; everything was burnt.
 It was all steel fencing, so we actually pulled down miles and miles of that to put up [Gallagher] Westonfence.
 But it’s very good to put up.
 We built our own trailer; it’s 11.5 metres so we don’t need to cut wires on the 1,000m coils.
 Doing it that way means absolutely nothing slows us up.
 We put the ISPs [Insulated Suspension Posts] out and the coil runs out at the same time.

 “All up, we’ve got about 150 kilometres of [Gallagher] Westonfence erected and going.
 That includes eight-line boundary [which is a D7 with a D8 every third post] for feral exclusion and seven-line [D7] internal.
 We’ve got another 100-odd kilometres to go, at least.
 About 30km of that will be 10-line [D10] that we’re going to put on the western side, because a 10-line will deter dogs better.
 They tell us dogs are coming, so we’re going to replace our western boundary in the next 12 months or so.”

 Most of the fencing is being powered by a Gallagher MX7500 Energizer and Gallagher MR5000 Energizer, with the latter bought when the Chambers family first began electric fencing.
 Both units run off the grid.